 - Backups: Dwayne Allen, Clive Walford

-Gesicki is big, athletic tight end that only had 202 yards during his rookie season.
+Gesicki is a big, athletic tight end that only had 202 yards during his rookie season.
 I think he can be a guy that’ll make a huge jump in year two.
 Allen is a veteran that is also a solid blocker while Walford is another athletic pass-cathing tight end.
 I would not be surprised if the fullback Cox gets some snaps in at the tight end spot as well.

 - Starters: Laremy Tunsil, Michael Deiter, Daniel Kilgore, Kyle Fuller, Jordan Mills